-The Hippy Homemaker's Top 10 Uses For Coconut Oil and Your Dogs
+Top 10 Uses For Coconut Oil For Dogs

-As always, make sure to check with your veterinarian before making any changes to your dog's diet.
+As always, make sure to check with your veterinarian before making any changes to your dog’s diet.
 For internal uses, it is recommended to start out giving a 1/4 tsp per 10 pounds of dog.
 You should slowly (over two weeks) transition your dog up to the normal daily recommended amount of 1 tsp. per 10 pounds of dog (or 1 Tbsp. per 30 pounds of dog).
-If you don't slowly transition your dog up to the normal amount, he/she may experience flu like symptoms for a few days as their body detoxes too fast.
-There are many uses of coconut oil for your dog, but here are my top 10:
+If you don’t slowly transition your dog up to the normal amount, he/she may experience flu like symptoms for a few days as their body detoxes too fast.
+There are many uses of coconut oil for dogs, but here are my top 10:

 - Skin Allergies, Rashes, Flea Allergies, Candida, and Fungal Infections – By taking internally, daily, and even using externally you can rid your dog of many skin problems such as eczema, flea allergies, contact dermatitis, fungal infections, and even yeast infections.

 - Healthy Great Smelling Coat of Fur – Coconut oil makes dog’s coat become sleek and glossy, as well as to help deodorize them from that common doggy odor.

 - Improves Digestion and Nutrient Absorption – Coconut oil helps aid in healing digestive disorders (such as inflammatory bowel syndrome and colitis), reduces bad breath, and aids in hairballs elimination and coughs.